 The Himalayan country Nepal is amazing all year round.
 You can come for visits in any season.
-The variations of land topography, climatic condition, and ethnic diversity make Nepal a lucrative place for the visit.
+The variations in land topography, climatic conditions, and ethnic diversity make Nepal a lucrative place the visit.
 In February, the temperature is cold but you should not overlook the views it provides.

 You may also like: